1973

 Now, about that pickup… There are no known facts about what this pickup was.
 When it came to guitars, LoBue initially used Gibson or Guild electronics but I don’t know what he used on basses.
 The site devoted to LoBue has it listed as a LoBue/Gibson which can mean anything.
 The order specs say that it was a “handmade p.u. with choke”, something that apparently could be used to create an onboard passive tone circuit with multiple bands (in this case probably two bands).
 That would explain the slightly odd feature of a single-pickup instrument having three knobs.
 Gene’s repeated mentions that he went to school with Larry DiMarzio, and the fact that both Ace and Paul tried hand wound DiMarzio pickups early on, has led some to assume that the pickup in Gene’s custom LoBue was also a DiMarzio.
 It is true that Larry did work for LoBue and, after a while, worked on pickups and electronics, but based on recollections it seems as if DiMarzio came to work with LoBue in 1973 at the 206 Thompson shop so he probably wasn’t involved in the making of this pickup.

 Throughout 1973 this was the only bass Gene had.
-He used for all the shows, the showcase at Le Tang's, recording the first album, and, naturally, the band's first "professional" outing at New Years Eve.
+He used for all the club gigs, the showcase at Le Tang's, recording the first album, and—quite naturally—the band's first "professional" outing on New Years Eve.

 Mobirise